 What is interesting to note is that the term “gluten free” can be used in the U.S.A. when a product contains less than 20 parts per million (ppm) of gluten.
 This is the level found to be where most celiacs do not experience symptoms or experience further damage to their intestines.

-Here is a list of some naturally-occurring foods that are allowed in a gluten-free diet:
+Here’s a list of some naturally-occurring foods that are allowed in a gluten free diet:

 - Fruits and veggies

 - Meat, fish and poultry that has not been coated with bread crumbs or made in batter.